CianMRoche/AstroWiki/Emission & the ISM/Emission & the ISM - Questions.md

 Radio astronomers often assume [[Magnetobremsstrahlung#Synchrotron radiation|synchrotron]] sources are in equipartition because:
 - It is physically plausible; systems with interacting components often tend toward equipartition
 - Via the math we skipped, if one knows the luminosity of a synchrotron source we can obtain an estimate of the magnetic field.
 If we know that, then via equipartition we can obtain an estimate of the magnetic and particle energy densities of the source, in the end resulting in an estimate of the cosmic ray energy (even if we dont know $\eta$ very well, can get within an order of magnitude or two).
-- There is an "energy problem" for large extragalactic radio sources which would require enormous total energies to explain their luminosities (eg Cyg A).
+- There is an "energy problem" for large extragalactic radio sources which would require enormous total energies to explain their luminosities (eg [[Lightning round#168|Cyg A]]).
 The "least bad" this problem can be is when equipartition is assumed, at which the total energy for a givem $L$ is minimized.

 ## 82